cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ![img](https://ucarecdn.com/75b79657-9f94-41b9-9426-7a65245f14ee/multiassetdiagram.png)

-This will be the steps we need to take in order to complete the whole lifecycle:
+These will be the steps we need to take to complete the whole lifecycle:

 1. Set everything up
 2. Build a new address and keys